OnionIoT/Onion-Docs/Omega2/Projects/audio/airplay-receiver.md

 #### 4. Configure Shairport Sync

-Shairport Sync requires some set up to work properly.
+Shairport Sync requires some setup to work properly.
 To configure it, we'll be editing `/etc/config/shairport-sync`.
 Open it up and you should see something like this:

 ```
 # Use your own config file